kythrasuntamer/mkvize_with_subs/README.md

 - If a matching `.srt` exists, embeds it as a subtitle track
 - Uses `ffmpeg` stream copy (`-c copy`) so video/audio are NOT re-encoded Here are the upsides:

 ✅ **No quality loss** (no re-encoding)
 ✅ **Fast** (remux + subtitle mux)
 ✅ **One subtitle per video** (correct 1:1 matching)
 ✅ **Batchable** (entire seasons / libraries)

-Also, We use Soft subs so that they can be turned off or you can add multiple languages.
+✅ ** Use's Soft Subtitling so that they're optional and allowing you to toggle between multiple languages.
-This allows you to automate attaching subtitles to an entire season of episodes  while you sleep.

 ## What it does NOT do